John Prentice (cartoonist): Rip Kirby

 On September 6, 1956, Flash Gordon creator Alex Raymond was killed in a car crash, leaving his current comic strip, Rip Kirby, without an illustrator.
-Sylvan Byck, editor for King Features Syndicate (which published Rip Kirby), originally approached Prentice's longtime friend Leonard Starr to take over, though when he turned it down in hopes of getting his own strip picked up, Starr recommended Prentice, instead.
+Sylvan Byck, editor for Rip Kirby publisher King Features Syndicate, originally approached Prentice's longtime friend Leonard Starr to take over, though when he turned it down in hopes of getting his own strip picked up, Starr recommended Prentice, instead.
 Prentice drew the strip for the rest of its run, until just before his own death in 1999.

 Prentice had several notable assistants on Rip Kirby: Al McWilliams (pre-1960), Al Williamson (1960–63), and Gray Morrow (1970s).

 Prentice received the National Cartoonists Society Story Comic Strip Award for Rip Kirby in 1966, 1967, and 1986.

 Personal life

 John Prentice married his first wife, Margie, in 1945, and their only child, John III, was born in 1948.
-The two officially divorced in 1956.
+The two divorced in 1956.

 Prentice married his second wife, Cathy, in 1957, with whom he had three more children: Whitney, Cathy, and Priscilla.
 Eventually, the two of them divorced, as well.
 (His ex-wife Cathy went on to marry Beetle Bailey creator Mort Walker.)

-Prentice married a third time to Antonia, and the two were married until his death in 1999 from mesothelioma.
-This condition was attributed to his time working as a fireman in the Navy, as the pipes had asbestos around them.
+Prentice later married Antonia, and the two were married until his death in 1999 from mesothelioma.
+This condition was attributed to his time working as a steam engine fireman in the Navy, as the pipes had asbestos around them.